Korean Gochujang Chicken Wings

 For those of you who are not aware of what gochujang is?
 It is a spicy fermented paste made from red chilies, glutinous rice, fermented soybeans, and salt.
 It is often used in Korean recipes to make them nice and spicy.

-Gochujang is so addictive I am making many recipes by incorporating it into them.
-Check out gochujang aioli, gochujang dipping sauce, gochujang noodles, gochujang fried rice and gochujang tofu.
+Gochujang is so addictive I make many recipes by incorporating it into them.
+Check out

-You can find it in the “Asian” section of your grocery store or local Asian market, or even order it online on amazon.
-You might also find it in the Korean restaurants of your city.
+You can find it in the “Asian” section of your grocery store or local Asian market, or even order it online on Amazon.
+You might also find it in Korean restaurants in your city.
 Some of them will be kind enough to provide you with some.
 This paste keeps good in the refrigerator for about a month, so you can order extra and try it with a few recipes.

 Ingredients